alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

 On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error`.
-Short-circuiting is literal for the remaining delegates you pass to `Bind`: after the first `Fail`, later steps aren’t invoked (but any side effects that already happened stay happened).
+Short-circuiting is literal for the remaining delegates you pass to `Bind`: after the first `Fail`, later steps aren’t invoked (but any side effects that already happened stay happened). `Result` is responsible for the control flow.

 Yes, this example uses a repository and mutates a `User`.
 That’s deliberate: toy examples can feel far from everyday code, and I don’t want this post to imply you should replace `exceptions` everywhere with `Result` (or “go full FP” to use it).

+At this point, that's pretty much all you need to know.
+Now, if you see the scroll bar on the side, then you might notice that there's some more, content.
+I don't want to give the impression that `Result` is this super complicated thing, it's very straightforward.
+I'm just going into _lots_ of detail to keep the level of detail consistent between articles.

 #### The problem: explicit vs. implicit